revolsys/ca.bc.gov.open.cpf/README.txt

 2.1 Change to the script directory

-cd scripts/4.2.1/
+cd scripts/4.0.1/

-2.2 Connect to the target database as MTEC
+2.2 Connect to the target database as CPF

-sqlplus mtec/<password>@<instance>
+sqlplus cpf/<password>@<instance>

 2.3 Execute scripts